 The first option will tell you if your web page is up or down at any given time.
 You can specify the alert level: info, warning, error, or critical.

-The status codes option will alert you if the monitor tries to contact your web page and receives anything other than a 200 code (success).
-If your webpage cannot be reached, has moved, or is experiencing other such errors, the event monitor will alert you with the status level that you choose.
+The status code options will alert you if the monitor tries to contact your web page and receives or doesn't receive a certain response code.
+If your webpage cannot be reached, has moved, or is experiencing other errors, the event monitor will alert you with the status level that you choose.
+For example, if you wanted to ensure that private pages are unable to be accessed by outside traffic, you can set an alert to trigger if the response code does not return a 401 (unauthorized).

 The page content option allows you to receive alerts if a specified text string is found on your website.
 For example, you could use the text string "Service Unavailable" to be alerted if the page is experiencing certain kinds of errors.